cyberphone/CBOR.js/README.md

 The API loosely mimics the JavaScript "JSON" object by _exposing a single global object_, unsurprisingly named "CBOR".
-To minimize the need for application developers having detailed knowledge of CBOR, the API provides a set of high level CBOR
+To minimize the need for application developers having detailed knowledge of CBOR, the API provides a set of high-level CBOR
 [Wrapper Objects](https://cyberphone.github.io/CBOR.js/doc/#main.wrappers)
 that serve as a "bridge" between CBOR and JavaScript.